coreos/docs/os/booting-on-ecs.md

 If you want to configure SSH keys in order to log in, mount disks or configure other options, see the [full cloud-config documentation]({{site.baseurl}}/docs/cluster-management/setup/cloudinit-cloud-config).

-## Connect ECS to an Existing Cluster
+## Connect ECS to an existing cluster

 Connecting an existing cluster to ECS is simple with [fleet]({{site.baseurl}}/docs/launching-containers/launching/launching-containers-fleet) &mdash; the agent can be run as a global unit.
 The unit looks similar to the example above: